SDharan93/Gaze-Controlled-Computer/README.md

 ## Acknowledgments

-* **April Khademi** - *Group Advisor* - Advisor and Mentor to the group.
+* **Dr.April Khademi** - *Group Advisor* - Advisor and Mentor to the group.
 Provided amazing support to the group and motivated the group to strive for the best.